CitiesSkylinesMods/DocumentationWiki/Writerside/topics/Vehicle-Restrictions.md

   or [Customize It: Extended!](https://steamcommunity.com/sharedfiles/filedetails/?id=1806759255):
     * Control the travel distance a building will service
 * [Real Time](https://steamcommunity.com/sharedfiles/filedetails/?id=1420955187):
-    * Lets you control where cims shop (eg. local to where they live/work), etc.
+    * Lets you control where cims shop (e.g. local to where they live/work), etc.

 ## FAQ

-> Q: Does it affect framerate or cause lag?
+> Q: Does it affect frame rate or cause lag?
 >> A: Yes, a little; it adds extra work for the pathfinder especially if you use the feature extensively.
 If that's a
 > > problem, you can disable the feature in [](Maintenance.md).